ianobermiller/show-historical-versions/README.md

 # Show Historical Versions of Files in a Backblaze B2 Bucket

-This Node.js app, written in TypeScript, lists all non-current file versions in the given bucket.
+This Node.js app, written in TypeScript, lists all non-current file versions in the given bucket and the storage that they are consuming.

 ## Prerequisites
 * [Node.js](https://nodejs.org/)